 The twin swords of the Goddess formed a lethal duet, singing a song of blood and slaughter.
 The shrieks of dying Skags was the chorus and the Goddess provided the deadly direction in this violent symphony of combat.
 Skag infantry had erected ladders along the embankment to facilitate their ascent up the sloping earthwork.
 Norlunder arrows exacted a steep toll among the foot soldiers.
 But the latter’s numbers compensated and before long Skags and humans were locked in struggle atop the…Continue

 Have you ever noticed after all you and your team's hard work and money put up for your projects it seems only your distributor profits while you may be lucky to break even?
 There's a reason for that.
-You have neither the knowledge or control over the means of creating the actual books, DVD's, protecting the…Continue
+You have neither the knowledge or control over the means of creating the actual books, DVD's, protecting the online…Continue

 Battle: Los Angeles